-- Limitation of financing expenses by restricting the tax deductibility of excessing borrowing cost. - The threshold is CZK 80 million or 30% of EBITDA - Control foreign entity rule (CFC) - Under special condition the income of this foreign company is attracted to the tax base of the Czech controlling company - Exit taxation - Relocation of assets without a change in ownership is subject to taxation in the Czech Republic - Hybrid mismatch rules - This rule neutralizes the effects of hybrid mismatch arrangements
+- Limitation of financing expenses by restricting the tax deductibility of excessing borrowing costs. - The threshold is CZK 80 million or 30% of EBITDA - Control foreign entity rule (CFC) - Under a special condition, the income of this foreign company is subject to the tax base of the Czech controlling company - Exit taxation - Relocation of assets without a change in ownership is subject to taxation in the Czech Republic - Hybrid mismatch rules - This rule neutralizes the effects of hybrid mismatch arrangements

-DAC6 Directive (Council Directive (EU) 2018/822/EU) was implemented into the Czech legislation into the Act No. 164/2013 Coll., on International Cooperation in Tax Administration.
+The DAC6 Directive (Council Directive (EU) 2018/822/EU) was implemented into the Czech legislation in Act No. 164/2013 Coll., on International Cooperation in Tax Administration.
 This legislation implies a mandatory reporting/disclosure obligation in relation to selected cross-border arrangements.